obvonage/deved-platform/content/blog/en/choose-your-own-adventure-with-vonage-ai-studio.md

 #### Send SMS Node

-The SMS node is used for sending a SMS message to a user.
+The SMS node is used for sending an SMS message to a user.
 You need to provide it with a number (including country code) and a message to send.

 In a real-world context, it can be useful for doing things like sending out links to help pages or documentation in response to certain queries.